-Figure 1: We consider a recommender as a signed distance approximator, and decompose the signed distance between a user and an item into two parts: the left box learns an explicitly signed distance between the user and item (i.e., the camera lens), the right box learns an implicitly signed distance between the user and the item via the user's recently consumed items (i.e., the book, CD and camera).
-Our novel personalized metric-based soft attention is applied to the consumed items to optimize their contributions to the output signed distance score.
+Figure 1: We consider a recommender as a signed distance approximator, and decompose the signed distance between a user and an item into two parts: the left box learns a signed distance between the user and item (i.e., the camera lens), the right box learns a signed distance between the item and the user's recently consumed items (i.e., the book, CD and camera).
+Our novel personalized metric-based soft attention is applied to the consumed items to optimize their contributions to the final output signed distance score.
 Then the two parts are combined to obtain a final score.
 Most of linear latent factor models are equivalent to simply measuring the linear Euclidean distance in the user-item latent space (shown as the green line).